nautilus-cyberneering/chinese-ideographs/documentation/Running_GitHub_Actions_Locally.md

 ### ACT run fails on M1-based MacBooks

-When `act` is run in MacBooks with Apple M1 chip, it can return to the command line just after the "Planning job"
+When `act` is run in MacBooks with Apple M1 chip, it may happen that unexpectedly one returns to the commandline just after the "Planning job"

 This is easily solved adding the `--container-architecture linux/amd64` option at the end of the command.